Just one pot, 8 ingredients, and less than 40 minutes for it to cook. Introducing this comforting and creamy Buffalo Sweet Potato Soup!

 Buffalo Sweet Potato Soup

-- 1/3 cup fresh basil leaves (or 3 tbsp vegan pesto)
+- ⅓ cup fresh basil leaves or 3 tablespoon vegan pesto

 - Heat the oil in a large saucepan over medium heat.
 Once hot, add the onion and garlic and sautée 3-5 minutes, or until the onion is soft.

 - In the meantime, peel the sweet potato and dice it into small, evenly-sized cubes.
 Add the diced sweet potato, full-fat coconut milk, buffalo sauce, water, smoked paprika, and salt to the saucepan.

 - Bring to a boil, cover and let simmer for 35-40 minutes, or until the sweet potato is fork-tender.

 - Transfer to a high-speed blender, add the fresh basil, and blend for 10-15 seconds or until the soup is smooth and creamy.
 You can add some water to adjust the consistency to your liking, I didn't add any as I like my soups to be thick.